-Note: The universal forwarder is its own downloadable executable, separate from full Splunk.
-Unlike the light and heavy forwarders, you do not enable it from a full Splunk instance.
+Note: The universal forwarder is its own downloadable executable, separate from full Splunk Enterprise.
+Unlike the light and heavy forwarders, you do not enable it from a full Splunk Enterprise instance.
 To download the universal forwarder, go to http://www.splunk.com/download/universalforwarder .

 Before you start

-When using forwarders to send data to peer nodes in a cluster, you deploy and configure them a bit differently from the description in this topic.
-To learn more about forwarders and clusters, read "Use forwarders to get your data" in the Managing Indexers and Clusters Manual.
+When using forwarders to send data to peer nodes in an indexer cluster, you deploy and configure them a bit differently from the description in this topic.
+To learn more about forwarders and clusters, read "Use forwarders to get your data" in the Managing Indexers and Clusters of Indexers manual.

 Indexer and universal forwarder compatibility